 Also Read: Decoding defence allocation by Modi 3.0

-In similar vein, it is difficult to understand why the government of PM Modi cannot consent to negotiated certain Support Price (MSP) that guarantees farmers certain level of income support and encourages crop diversification.
-Such support is extended to the manufacturing and industrial sectors in variety of ways.
-In summary, increased agricultural incomes have significant ripple effects on the economy as whole.
-One of the largest marketplaces for wide variety of products is rural India, including fans, lights, tractors, motorbikes, cosmetics, detergents, clothes, and footwear.
-Increased farmers’ disposable income expands the market, which can be used as strategy to increase demand.
+In a similar vein, it is difficult to understand why the government of PM Modi cannot consent to a negotiated certain Support Price (MSP) that guarantees farmers a certain level of income support and encourages crop diversification.
+Such support is extended to the manufacturing and industrial sectors in a variety of ways.
+In summary, increased agricultural incomes have significant ripple effects on the economy as a whole.
+One of the largest marketplaces for a wide variety of products is rural India, including fans, lights, tractors, motorbikes, cosmetics, detergents, clothes, and footwear.
+Increased farmers’ disposable income expands the market, which can be used as a strategy to increase demand.

 It’s time for our legislators to stop talking about the capital gains tax and start talking about fundamental reform that will have the most impact on the lives of as many people as possible.
 Here, the three main goals are education, health, and agriculture.
 There is no way for the wealthy to declare their own republic.
 Modi 3.0 will have to provide the impoverished, most of whom live in the rural hinterland, their due.